libretro/libretro-cap32/readme.md

 You can download the caprice32 original source code here :
 	http://sourceforge.net/projects/caprice32/

-Remember ,Everything not working well, so expect bugs.
+Remember, everything not working well, so expect bugs.

 ## Usage